mila-iqia/mila-docs/docs/Userguide_running_code.rst

     StdOut=/home/mila/my_username/slurm-43123.out
     Power=

-or more info on a node and its resources
+Or more info on a node and its resources

 .. prompt:: bash $, auto